gosulja/mua/README.md

 # mol

-* A very simple and flexible scripting language which will share similar features to C++ and Rust.
+* A very simple and flexible static scripting language which shares similar features to C++ and Rust.

 # Version 0.01